 However, man, being in the image of God, under the right circumstances is authorized to make moral judgments.
 When we denounce one of our behaviors as evil, we are making a moral judgment.
-This is the doctrine of "eternal judgment," mentioned in the sixth chapter of the Book of Hebrews.
+This is the doctrine of “eternal judgment,” mentioned in Hebrews chapter six.

 Therefore, since Christ suffered in his body, arm yourselves also with the same attitude, because he who has suffered in his body is done with sin.
 As a result, he does not live the rest of his earthly life for evil human desires, but rather for the will of God.
 (I Peter 4:1,2)

-Jesus told us that if we would be His disciple we must deny ourselves, take up our cross, and follow him.
+Jesus told us that if we want to be His disciple, we must deny ourselves, take up our cross, and follow him.
 We deny ourselves when we choose to do what God wants rather than what we want.

-Our cross may be the deferral of our most intense desires; or it may be a prison in which we are compelled to live in circumstances that we do not enjoy.
+Our cross may be the deferral of our most intense desires, or it may be a prison that compels us to live in circumstances that we do not enjoy.
 This prison may endure for many years.